Hotel Polen fire: Fire

 On the night of Sunday 8 May to Monday 9 May 1977, about 100 people were staying in the Hotel Polen, including a large group of Swedish tourists.
 At about 6:20 am, the hotel staff were preparing for breakfast service when one of them noticed smoke that seemed to be coming from the freight elevator (which had not been used since the café-restaurant on the ground floor had closed the previous evening).
 The night porter was alerted.
 Contrary to instructions, he did not call the fire department immediately; instead, he poured some buckets of water into the shaft, in an attempt to subdue the fire.
 By the time he decided to call the fire department, the hotel was filling with smoke.
-He was unable to reach the phone at the front desk because the fire had already reached it; he then ran outside, where he stopped the driver of a laundry truck serving the hotel, and instructed him to drive to the Hotel Krasnapolsky to warn them and to call the fire department.
+He was unable to reach the phone at the front desk because the fire had already reached it; he then ran outside, where he stopped the driver of a laundry truck serving the hotel and instructed him to drive to the Hotel Krasnapolsky to warn them and to call the fire department.

-By 6:30 am the fire was spreading very quickly through the building, although from the outside nothing was visible.
+By 6:30 am, the fire was spreading very quickly through the building, although from the outside nothing was visible.
 Because of the wooden construction, the building was soon engulfed in flames.
 The guests on the top level could not escape and stood panicked in the windows.
 When the fire reached some guests' rooms, they leapt out of the windows to escape.
-At 6:42 the first large fire engine arrived.
+At 6:42 am, the first large fire engine arrived.
 On the street lay several dead and injured people who had jumped from their hotel room windows.
 On the lower floor, the furniture store Inden was also on fire.
 The fire fighters tried to unfold a life net in the Papenbroekssteeg, an alley which runs between the Rokin and the Kalverstraat, but it was too narrow.